-The tour guide seat can be removed and stored in the driver's personal compartment.
+The tour guide seat can be removed and stored in the first baggage compartment.
 To remove the seat from the stairwell wall, unscrew and remove the two anchoring pins and washers at the bottom of the seat assembly.
 Raise and unhook the seat assembly.